-This market saw overall price stability from 2007-2016 as Vancouver Island's economy gradually recovered from the financial crisis of 2008.
-This ten-year period of price stability represents a period of increasing affordability for CVRD residents and prospective residents and suggests that in electoral area D the supply of available land was adequate to meet residential demand, particularly for manufactured homes, for which the market appears to still be balanced.
-From 2017 to 2019, prices increased considerably each year for single-detached, townhome and duplex products although not for apartments and manufactured homes.
-This is beneficial to the homeowner households but detrimental to aspiring homeowners and suggests that since 2017 the electoral area's supply of available land has been insufficient to meet growing demand for single-detached homes, townhomes and duplexes.
+With the exception of a large price jump in 2009 among townhomes probably reflecting some new construction, this market saw price stability from 2007-2016 as Vancouver Island's economy gradually recovered from the financial crisis of 2008.
+This ten-year period of price stability represents a period of increasing affordability for CVRD residents and prospective residents and suggests that in electoral area E the supply of available land was adequate to meet residential demand.
+From 2017 to 2019, prices increased considerably each year for all unit types other than manufactured homes.
+This is beneficial to the homeowner households but detrimental to aspiring homeowners and suggests that since 2017 the electoral area's supply of available land has been insufficient to meet growing demand for single-detached homes, duplexes and townhomes.